ChanghunHyun/Self-defined_MTL/README.md

 # Regarding the repository
-The dataset files in this repository were initially created for personal academic purpose but have been uploaded, considering their potential usefulness for other researchers in the field.
+The dataset files were initially created for personal academic purpose but have been uploaded, considering their potential usefulness for other researchers in the field.
+The data files can be downloaded from the following Google Drive link.  =>  https://drive.google.com/drive/folders/10FVu_ap3EeIqCQJ2UxkBrdccSAd-7rHU?usp=sharing
 The dataset files contain manually generated labels of MNIST, CIFAR10, GTSRB, SVHN, and Tiny-ImageNet for multi-task learning.
 The auxiliary tasks were generated based on the built-in labels (identity labels) provided by the original dataset.
 The auxiliary tasks were generated based on the visual or abstract characteristics of the data.